hansevangelista/Mobile-Pages/README.md

 ## Mobile Pages
-Simple swipe pages layout for init web-mobile projects.
+Simple swipe pages layout for starting web-mobile projects.
 [Demo](http://hanshavin.github.io/Mobile-Pages/)

 ### Usage
-Create the basic html structure: a container *(wrapper)* which will fill the screen of the device and into the elements *(pages--&)* that will be the pages.
+Create the basic html structure:

+* A container element which will fill the screen of the device.
-The tangs and the names of these classes may change that you want.
+* Page elements that will reside inside the container.

+Html tags and classnames may be changed *(however)* you want.
+This library will check for the classname of the container you provide and will assume each child is a page.
 Here is an example:

 ``` html
 <body>